gborelli89/StepperControl.jl/README.md

 ## Zero function

-One can define a position as zero with the function `zeroStepper!`.
-There is only one parameter: the *NamedTuple* defined above (returned from `stepperConfig`).
+One can define a position as zero with the function `zero_stepper!`.
+There is only one parameter: the *NamedTuple* defined above (returned from `stepper_config`).
 The `robo.pos` is modified and all the entries are changed to *0.0*.

 ## Move single or multiple steppers

-The function `moveStepper!` can be used to move one or many stepper motors of the system and update the pos entries.
+The function `move_stepper!` can be used to move one or many stepper motors of the system and update the pos entries.
 The parameters are

-* connection (returned from `stepperOpen`)
+* connection (returned from `stepper_open`)
-* *NamedTuple* with the position and configuration info (returned from `stepperConfig`)
+* *NamedTuple* with the position and configuration info (returned from `stepper_config`)
-* a *Float 64* array with the new coordinates
+* an array with the new coordinates

 There are also some optional parameters: